Blackjacx/Columbus/README.md

 <a href="https://codebeat.co/projects/github-com-blackjacx-columbus-develop"><img alt="codebeat badge" src="https://codebeat.co/badges/7ad2da62-af22-4a76-a4da-2eb2002bde18" /></a>
 <a href="https://www.paypal.me/STHEROLD"><img alt="Donate" src="https://img.shields.io/badge/Donate-PayPal-blue.svg"/></a>

 A country picker for iOS, tvOS ad watchOS with features you will only find distributed in many different country-picker implementations.

-The following list highlights the most valuable features:
+## Features

-- Filter countries using an as-you-type search bar
+- Filter countries using an as-you-type search bar - type the **name** or it's **country code**
-- Quickly find a country by using the indexbar on the right
+- Quickly find a country by using the **indexbar** on the right
-- Select a country from the history of selected countries - `still in progress`
 - Localized by using standard components and Apple's `Locale` class
 - Theme support to easily fit to your design
+- Storyboard support
+- Select a country from the history of selected countries - `still in progress`

 ## Installation

-Columbus is compatible with `iOS 11` and higher and builds with `Xcode 11` and `Swift 5.2+`.
+Columbus is compatible with `iOS 11` and higher and builds with `Xcode 11` and `Swift 5.3+`.

 ### Carthage (recommended)